-- 3. Children with disabilities: Many children with disabilities continue to be discriminated against on multiple grounds: (i) barrier to access public transport, (ii) inadequate access to infrastructure, (iii) inadequate access to learning facilities, (iv) face a lack of specialized teachers or with skills knowledge and experience in special educational. - 4.
-In 2008, the Government of Mozambique adopted Decree 53/2008, of 30th December, which establishes standards to be observed in the process of building public infrastructure, however, several public infrastructures do not meet the referred standards. - 5.
+- 3. Children with disabilities: Many children with disabilities continue to be discriminated against on multiple grounds (i) in access to adequate public transport, (ii) face inadequate accessibility to infrastructure, (iii) in access to adequate learning facilities, (iv) face a lack of specialized teachers or with knowledge and experience in responding to special educational needs. - 4.
+In 2008, the Government of Mozambique adopted Decree 53/2008, of 30th December, which establishes standards to be observed in the process of building public infrastructure, however, several public works are built without observing accessibility standards advocated in this decree. - 5.
 Child Participation in Public Events: The participation of children in public ceremonies for interaction with government and state officials in general, at different levels, has been a practice in Mozambique, which we appreciate because it is part of the process of building citizenship.
-Our concern is participation is tokenistic i.e for meeting protocol purposes in the reception of state dignitaries.
-Often children are forced to miss school and have to wait for a long time, without adequate logistic conditions (food, transportation and security).
-Often times the children are not given space to say a word to the visiting officials.
-Therefore, we think that their participation is harmful. - 6.
-Children and the Justice System: We appreciate (i) the involvement of the Traffic Police in schools in urban centres that have a history of road accidents, the training of children as traffic guides, the placement of speed bumps in the vicinity of schools; and, (ii) the establishment of the Office providing Assistance to Families and Children Victims of Domestic Violence (GAFCVV)5 in all District Police Command Centres (PRM).
-However, the interaction between the police and children in police stations, even in the GAFCVV itself, is far from meeting the child's best interest and is not child-friendly.
+Worrying is when this participation is only for protocol purposes, only to receive state dignitaries; and, being forced to miss school and have to wait for a long time, without adequate logistic conditions (food, transportation and security).
+Many times the children are not given space to say a word to the officials they are going to receive, which makes their participation harmful and stressful. - 6.
+Children and the Justice System: We appreciate (i) the involvement of the Traffic Police in schools in urban centres that have a history of road accidents, the training of children as traffic guides, the placement of speed bumps in the vicinity of schools; and, (ii) the establishment of the Office providing Assistance to Families and Children Victims of Domestic Violence (GAFCVV)4 in all District Police Command Centres (PRM).
+However, the interaction between the police and children in police stations, even in the GAFCVV itself, is far from the child's best interest and is not child-friendly.
 In the prosecutor's office (PGR) and Courts as well, the environment and the way children are cared for and heard is identical to that of adults.
 One would expect Mozambique to learn from the good experience of neighbouring countries such as South Africa and Eswatine, which already adopt child-friendly justice practices. - ➤ Recommendation 1: Adoption of children's parliament's operating guidelines and on the inclusion of children in decision-making processes in the various decision-making forums at local, municipal and central government level. - Recommendation 2: Creation of conducive conditions for children and preparation of police officers, prosecutors, judges in child-friendly service methodologies.